yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/ui/auto-layout.md

 We will update this part of the document in the next edition.

-For the properties of other Layout components, please check [../components/layout.md] document.
+For the properties of other Layout components, please check [Layout](../components/layout.md) document.

 <hr>

-Continue on to read about [list-with-data.md].
+Continue on to read about [List with Data](list-with-data.md).